 We have developed programs to promote learning, teamwork and evidence-based practice within the nursing profession:

-- Two faculty members provide evidence-based research and consulting services to graduate and advanced practice nurses at St. Louis Children’s Hospital and Missouri Baptist Medical Center.
+- Faculty members provide evidence-based research and consulting services to graduate and advanced practice nurses at St. Louis Children’s Hospital and Missouri Baptist Medical Center.

 - We collaborate with our neighbor St. Louis College of Pharmacy through joint workshops and events, as well as shared resources including the writing center and fitness center.

-- We value the importance of working with other members of the health care team by participating in various interprofessional learning experiences within the Washington University Medical Center.
+- We value the importance of working with other members of the health care team by participating in various interprofessional learning experiences within the Washington University Medical Campus.